seongwonkc/argosyfinal/src/posts/2025-02-13-debate-is-the-american-led-global-order-over.md

 ---
-title: "The Argosy Debates: Is the Era of the American-Led Global Order Over?"
+title: 'The Argosy Debates: Is the Era of the American-Led Global Order Over?'
-author: "Minwoo Jung and Yehee Jung"
+author: Minwoo Jung and Yehee Jung
-category: "Debate"
+category: Debate
-date: "2025-02-13T00:00:00.000Z"
+date: '2025-02-13T00:00:00.000Z'
-layout: "layouts/post.njk"
+layout: layouts/post.njk
 tags:
   - geopolitics
   - international relations
   - USA
   - China
+excerpt: >-
-excerpt: "For 30 years, the world operated under a 'unipolar moment' of American dominance.
+  For 30 years, the world operated under a 'unipolar moment' of American dominance.
 With the rise of China and a fractured West, is that era definitively over?
-Politics Editor Minwoo Jung and Science Editor Yehee Jung offer competing views on the state of global power."
+Politics Editor Minwoo Jung and Science Editor Yehee Jung offer competing views on the state of global power.
-image:
+image: /assets/images/2025/debate-is-the-american-led-global-order-over.jpg
-image_credit:
+image_credit: Eric Prouzet — Unsplash
 ---

 ***Editor's Note:*** *From the war in Ukraine to the competition in the South China Sea, the foundational assumptions of the post-Cold War world are being challenged.
 Is the 'Pax Americana' that defined the last generation giving way to a new, more chaotic and contested era?*